hammad25/Rock-Paper-Scissors/README.md

 ## Testing
 ### Test cases
 Through out the project I have carried out regular testing.
 Through console.log and Chrome developer tools.
-* Play **Space Rock Paper Scissor**
+* Play **Space Rock Paper Scissor** with a space solider storyline.
 ![space](docs/space-rps-readme.png)

-* Understand the game rules
+* Understand the game rules by presseing the **Rules** button on the top left which opens the game rules.
 ![rules](docs/rules-modal.readme.png)

-* Userr to be able to tell battle round outcomes
+* User to be able to tell battle round outcomes as scores increment respectively for user and computer.
 ![score](docs/scores-readme.png)
 ![space](docs/game-result.png)

-* Modals to navigate the outcome and result game
+* When the computer wins the 1st war by winning the 3 battle rounds the **YOU LOST** modal pops up
 ![losing](docs/losing-modal.png)

+* when the user wins the 1st war by winning the 3 battle round the **WELL DONE SOLIDER** modal pops up
 ![space](docs/winning-modal.png)

+* When the user either loses or wins the final war the respective modal pop us.
+Also giving instructions to reset the game
 ![space](docs/gamelost-modal.png)
 ![space](docs/gamewon-modal.png)